A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Double Glueing and Orthogonality over

 \section{Double Glueing and Orthogonality over $\opTKersfin$}

 This section constructs the double glueing over $\opTKersfin$ in accordance with Hyland-Schalk's general categorical framework \cite{HSha} for constructing the structure of linear logic, but without the assumption of any closed structure of the base category.
-In Section \ref{dg}, a crude but non degenerate opposite pair is obtained between product and coproduct as well as between tensor and cotensor, lifting those collapsed in the monoidal category $\opTKersfin$.
-Furthermore an exponential comonad is constructed for the glueing over $\opTKersfin$.
-In Section \ref{ort}, a new instance of Hyland-Schalk orthogonality is given in terms of an integral between measures and measurable functions, owing to the measure theoretic study in the preceding sections.
-The instance in $\TKersfin$ has an adjunction property in terms of an inner product using the integral.
-This enables us to extend the orthogonality coherently with the exponential as well as over the biproduct, and finally to obtain the two monoidal slack and tight subcategories with respective exponential comonads.
+In Section \ref{dg}, a crude but non degenerate opposite pair is obtained between product and coproduct as well as between tensor and cotensor, lifting those but collapsed in the monoidal category $\opTKersfin$.
+Furthermore an exponential comonad is constructed for the glueing $\GopTKersfin$ over $\opTKersfin$.
+In Section \ref{ort}, a new instance of Hyland-Schalk orthogonality is given in terms of Lebesgue integral between measures and measurable functions, owing to the measure theoretic study in the preceding sections.
+The instance in $\TKersfin$ has an adjunction property, called reciprocal, in terms of an inner product using the integral.
+The reciprocal orthogonality enables us to retain the exponential comonad to the slack subcategory $\Sla{\opTKersfin}$.
 Following the framework \cite{HSha}, the double gluing considered in this paper is along hom-functors to the category of sets.